Penguin93/myFirstAlgorithm/README.md

 This algorithm takes inputs of food prices and calculates the total cost.
 Before the final value is determined, the algorithm checks the total cost of the food prices and applies a discount if it surpasses the criteria.
 After all calculations have been made, the user can input their name, which is then used to display a receipt of the final cost.

+Calculations are done by entering a numeric value for foodchoice1 and foodchoice2, then entering the user's name.